 At 3.30pm, the ferry is ready to bring you back to the city.
 Don’t miss it!
 It would be a very expensive ride with the water taxi!

-I do agree that there are more famous islands in Hauraki Gulf, like Waiheke or Rangitoto, and if you only have a very short time in the city, you probably visit them first.
+I do agree that there are more famous islands in Hauraki Gulf, like Waiheke or Rangitoto, and if you only have a very short time in the city, you probably choose them first for your Auckland day tours.
 But Tiritiri Matangi island definitely is one of the best natural attractions in Auckland and if you like learning about the native birds of New Zealand and/or are a repeater to visiting Auckland and want to see something new, Tiritiri is your island!